California's GOP is collapsing. Is that a sign for Republicans nationwide?

 Of course, not all Californians are left-leaning.
 The agricultural Central Valley and rural North remain conservative.
 San Diego is the largest city in the country with a Republican mayor.

-Registered Republicans still outnumber Democrats in Orange County, though Hillary Clinton was the first Democrat to win the fabled conservative stronghold since Franklin Delano Roosevelt.
-And reliable voters tend to skew much more Republican and much whiter than the population as a whole.
+Registered Republicans still outnumber Democrats in Orange County, though Hillary Clinton was the first Democrat to win the fabled conservative stronghold since Franklin D. Roosevelt.
+And reliable voters tend to skew more Republican and whiter than the population as a whole.

 Long odds in the governor's race